Are you thinking of purchasing a panther chameleon but aren’t sure it will be a good fit in your home?

 Remember, only baby chameleons can be housed together in the same cage.

-Once they start to mature, you will need to separate the animals, as they are extremely territorial and very antisocial.
+Once they mature, you will need to separate the animals, as they are incredibly territorial and very antisocial.

-In the wild, panther chameleons do not live in groups and really only come in contact with each other in order to breed.
+In the wild, panther chameleons do not live in groups and only come in contact with each other to breed.

 Captive panther chameleons have not lost this deeply ingrained trait and do not want to be around other members of their species.

-If they can see the other chameleon, they will not understand there is a barrier in between them and the close proximity will cause stress and aggression in your animals.
+If they can see the other chameleon, they will not understand there is a barrier between them, and the proximity will cause stress and aggression in your animals.

 Males will want to fight other males and display their dominance in an attempt to maintain their territory.